Scholarships, Grants & Awards

 The IBMA Bluegrass College Scholarship

 The IBMA Bluegrass College Scholarship grants one $1,000 scholarship to a student who is studying bluegrass music or a related major on the college level.
-The first scholarship will be awarded for the fall 2021 semester, and the deadline to apply is June 1.
+The next scholarship will be awarded for the fall 2022 semester, and the deadline to apply is June 1.
 Go here to download the application form.
-The Foundation is working toward an initial goal of $20,000, which would endow this scholarship into the future.
+The IBMA Bluegrass College Scholarship is supported by a small endowment at the Community Foundation of Middle Tennessee.
 Contact us if you would like to support this worthy bluegrass cause!
 Photo above: The East Tennessee Bluegrass Pride Band (2019)